Emine Semiye Önasya

-Emine Semiye Önasya (28 March 1864 – 1944), mostly known as Emine Semiye and Emine Vahide, was a Turkish writer, activist, and early feminist.
+Emine Semiye Önasya (28 March 1864 – 1944), mostly known as Emine Semiye and Emine Vahide, was a Turkish writer, teacher, activist, and early feminist.
+She thought that education plays an important role in the emancipation of women.

 Early life and education

-Emine Semiye was born in Istanbul on 28 March 1866.
+Emine Semiye was born in Istanbul on 28 March 1864.
 She was the second daughter of Ahmed Cevdet Pasha and sister of Fatma Aliye.
 Her mother was Adviye Rabia Hanım.
 Emine Semiye studied psychology and sociology in France and Switzerland for seven years.
 She was one of the first Ottoman Muslim women educated in Europe.

-Career
+Career and activities

 From 1882 Emine Semiye worked as a Turkish and literature teacher in Istanbul and in other provinces.
 She served as an inspector at girls’ schools and an assistant nurse at Şişli Etfal Hospital.
-Her writings on politics and education were published in various publications, including Mütalaa (in Thessalonica) and Hanımlara Mahsus Gazete (Ottoman Turkish: Newspaper for Women) after the declaration of the constitutional monarchy in 1908.
+Her writings on politics and education were published in various publications, including Mütalaa (in Thessalonica), Mehâsin (Ottoman Turkish: Virtues) and Hanımlara Mahsus Gazete (Ottoman Turkish: Newspaper for Women) after the declaration of the constitutional monarchy in 1908.
 She also wrote a math textbook entitled Hulasa-i Ilm-i Hesap in 1893.
 In Hanımlara Mahsus Gazete she used first several pseudonyms, but later used her name and published various stories and travel writings.
-Her most-known novels are Sefalet (1908) (Poverty) and Gayya Kuyusu (The Pit of Hell).
+Her most-known novels are Sefalet (1908) (Ottoman Turkish: Poverty) and Gayya Kuyusu (Ottoman Turkish: The Pit of Hell).

-Emine Semiye, together with her older sister Fatma Aliye, was a significant figure for the Ottoman women movement.
-Emine Semiye was much more progressive and less orthodox than her sister.

-She established several charity organizations to help women.
-One of them was Şefkât-i Nisvân (Women’s Compassion) which was established in Thessalonica in 1898.
-Another charity founded by her was Hizmet-i Nisvân Cemiyeti (Service of Women Association).
+Emine Semiye established several charity organizations to help women.
+One of them was Şefkât-i Nisvân (Ottoman Turkish: Women’s Compassion) which was established in Thessalonica in 1898.
+Another charity founded by her was Hizmet-i Nisvân Cemiyeti (Ottoman Turkish: Service of Women Association).

-She became a member of the progressive Committee of Union and Progress and later, of the Ottoman Democratic Party.
 In late 1890s Emine Semiye was the head of the Union and Progress Women’s Revolution Committee in Thessalonica.
+She became a member of the progressive Committee of Union and Progress (CUP) and later, of the Ottoman Democratic Party.
+At the beginning of the revolution of 1908 she initiated a demonstration in Freedom Square in Thessalonica holding a flag.
+Soon after many people both men and women joined her.
 In 1920, she was named a member of the governing board of the Turkish Journalists' Association which had been called the Ottoman Press Association until that year.
+She went into exile in Paris to avoid arrest by the Ottoman authorities due to her CUP membership.
+Later she returned to Turkey and worked as a teacher.